AlbertoTrindade/tdd-detector/README.md

 This module detects evidences of TDD usage from a list of commits (SHA1 Hash reference) from Java and Ruby projects.

-The detections is based on the following naming convetions, which associate unit test and production code, identified by me and [@luanamartins](https://github.com/luanamartins):
+The detection is based on the following naming conventions, which associate unit test and production code, identified by me and [@luanamartins](https://github.com/luanamartins):

 **Java**: